zephyrcore/MeetingTax/README.md

 | duration | The length of one instance, as HhMM. |
 | state | `STALE` for an expanded repeating series, `skipped` for a rule not expanded, `ok` otherwise. |

+## A worked walkthrough

+Follow Ada through the sample.
+Her fragmented day is 2026-09-07.
+The source file gives her these meetings that day, once the weekly standup is expanded onto the
+Monday:

+- 09:00 to 09:30 Standup sync
+- 09:30 to 10:00 Weekly team standup
+- 10:00 to 10:30 Design review
+- 11:00 to 11:30 Vendor call
+- 13:00 to 13:30 One to one
+- 14:00 to 14:30 Roadmap check, part two
+- 14:00 to 15:00 Monthly business review (first instance, organized by Chen)